ihmeuw/vivarium_research/docs/source/intervention_models/wasting_treatment/index.rst

     - 0-6 months old
     - 20.8
     - point value
     - NOTE: this study reports mean duration of therapy without specifying if this duration is conditional on recovery.
-It is currently being implemented as time to recovery.
+It is currently being implemented as time to recovery in our model.
 Of note, 81% of participants were successfully discharged in this study.
     - [Woeltje_2020]_; Malawi
   * - :math:`\text{time to recovery}_\text{effectively treated MAM}`
     - 6-59 months old